-A local café/bistro serving highly satisfying breakfasts, lunches and weekend dinners using seasonal, local produce and creative culinary design.
+Local bistro serving highly satisfying lunches, dinners, and weekend brunch using seasonal, local produce and creative culinary design.

 Chef-patron places sometimes give the impression that the food is there to be revered rather than enjoyed.
 Not so with Aurora, Kamil Witek’s stylish twenty-seat bistro, where personal touches and a palpable sense of fun dial down any moves toward aloof cheffiness, resulting in very enjoyable food indeed.
 Sure, the menu seems a little earnest at points, but while potato glass and burnt apple could seem out of place at this end of Great Junction Street they’re quite at home in an imaginative surf and turf dish of pork cheek and langoustine bisque.
 A playful mix of cuisines mean you might have ktipiti (a feta dip) on one plate and kroppkakor on another – plump beetroot-stuffed dumplings with a dilly tumble of celeriac remoulade, all comfort and satisfaction.
 Not everything is perfectly executed, but that sort of adds to the charm – this is a neighbourhood bistro, not some highfalutin fine diner, and there are minor revelations to be had; fried pickles (frickles) and hot, sweet sriracha cauliflower are both serious addiction risks.
 Perhaps the food at Aurora deserves reverence after all.
 Good job it’s so enjoyable.